Turkey referendum: What happened and what's next

 Where does the opposition go from here?

-The opposition Republican People's Party (CHP) has questioned the legitimacy of the results, claiming that the country's electoral authority had changed the rules after voting had begun.
+The opposition Republican People's Party (CHP) has questioned the legitimacy of the results and has complained of the last-minute change of rules over the ballot stamps.

-The High Electoral Board initially said it would not accept ballots that were missing ballot commission stamps to avoid "ballot-stuffing" -- where extra votes are cast illegally to manipulate results.

-But the board later said it would accept them unless they are proven to have been brought from outside.

-The opposition said this would affect the legitimacy of the vote and called for a partial recount of at least 37% of the votes, said Erdal Aksunger of the CHP.
+The opposition said the change would have affected the results and called for a partial recount of at least 37% of the votes, said Erdal Aksunger of the CHP.

-The electoral board has rejected the accusations surrounding the stamps, saying that it had changed the rules before voting had begun.

-But monitors for the Organization for Security and Co-operation in Europe confirmed Monday that those changes were issued late in the day.
+The party will have three days to raise any objections with the electoral board.
+The board will release its official results in 12 days' time, it has indicated.

+If the opposition is not happy with the board's response to its objections, it can then file an appeal to the Constitutional Court.
+The CHP has said it is also willing to file a case with the European Court of Human Rights if necessary.

 What does it mean for the wider world?